The Symposium on Community-Engaged Scholarship

 Dr. Jacobson has over 40 years of experience producing, writing, directing, and teaching theatre committed to addressing societal challenges and to giving voice to people often marginalized by the dominant culture.

-Theatrical Presentation by GW students enrolled in TRDA 3131W: Theatre of Social Change
+Theatrical Presentation: “The Golden Door?” by GW students enrolled in TRDA 3131W

 1:30-2:30 Showcase Presentations

-SMPA 4190 Senior Capstone: Online Journalism Workshop" (Instr: Imani M. Cheers)
+Room 301: Video Presentations from SMPA 4190 Senior Capstone: Online Journalism Workshop (Instructor: Imani M. Cheers)

 2:45-3:45 Concurrent Discussion Sessions